tonnamrb/structure-project-flutter/.github/instructions/default.instructions.md

   - Update tests when logic or UI changes
   - Avoid relying on external APIs—use mocks instead

----

-**Note:**
-- Keep dependencies up to date and minimal.
+## 7. App Configuration Files (`lib/core/config`)

+To make managing constants and settings across your app more organized, separate your config file into three main sections:

+### 📁 lib/core/config/app_color.dart
+- Include the same color values ​​as the app, such as the main, accent, background, and buttons.
-- Encourage code reviews and collaboration.
+- ThemeData and general styling.

+### 📁 lib/core/config/app_image.dart
+- Includes the path or URL of all images used in the app.
+- Used for systematically accessing assets or network images.

+### 📁 lib/core/config/app_config
+- Includes common constants and settings such as API endpoints, timeout durations, and more. - Used for app-wide settings.

-- Integrate analytics for user behavior and app performance.
-- Regularly update documentation and README files.
+--- **Note:** - Keep dependencies up to date and minimal. - Encourage code reviews and collaboration. - Integrate analytics for user behavior and app performance. - Regularly update documentation and README files.